Methods

 Instance Public methods

-has_secure_password(attribute = :password, validations: true)
+has_secure_password(attribute = :password, validations: true, reset_token: true)

 Adds methods to set and authenticate against a BCrypt password.
 This mechanism requires you to have a XXX_digest